apache/activemq-artemis/docs/user-manual/en/management.md

   </match>
 </role-access>
 ```
-This contains 1 match and will be applied to any mBean that has the domain
+This contains 1 match and will be applied to any MBean that has the domain
 `org.apache.activemq.artemis`.
-Any access to any mBeans that have this domain
+Any access to any MBeans that have this domain
 are controlled by the `access` elements which contain a method and a set of
 roles.
 The method being invoked will be used to pick the closest matching
 method and the roles for this will be applied for access.
 For instance if you
-try the invoke a method called `listMessages` on an mBean with the
+try the invoke a method called `listMessages` on an MBean with the
 `org.apache.activemq.artemis` domain then this would match the `access` with
 the method of `list*`.
 You could also explicitly configure this by using the
 full method name, like so: